Second HIV patient is considered cured - Bandera County Courier

 It is fundamentally not possible to cure AIDS to this day.
 With the help of antiretroviral drugs, however, the pathogen can be kept in check and the outbreak of AIDS can be prevented in the long term.
 In the “London patient” as well as in the “Berlin patient” Timothy Brown, who has been considered healed since 2011, the immune system was rebuilt through stem cell therapy.

 The stem cell donor each had a rare mutation that made them immune to the HI virus.
-The result is that the cells do not produce a CCR5 receptor, which most HI viruses need to dock to a cell in which they could multiply.
+As a result, the cells do not form a CCR5 receptor, which most HI viruses need to dock to a cell in which they could multiply.

 Number of HIV-specific antibodies important